 Conditions apply.
-All credit products are subject to credit approval.
+All credit products are subject to credit approval. ® Registered trademarks of The Bank of Nova Scotia.
+[TM] Trademark of The Bank of Nova Scotia.

 Funds are used for the publication and print of this journal only.
 No funds will go directly to students.